-Seacliff Beach is situated 5 miles south of North Berwick in East Lothian.
+Seacliff Beach in East Lothian is situated 5 miles south of the coastal town of North Berwick.
 This remote beach is overlooked by the dramatic ruins of Tantallon Castle and is best known for its unusual sandstone harbour which is said to be the smallest in the UK.

-Discover this gem of a beach in this complete guide which features an overview, handy visiting tips, and immersive 360° photos.
+Discover this gem of a beach in this complete guide which features an overview, and handy visiting tips.

 £3 all-day parking.